bakdata/ci-templates/actions/changelog-generate/README.md

 # Generate Changelog

 This action will enable the automated creation of a changelog.
 The changelog template needs to be configured using a `changelog-config.json`.
+If there is a global changelog managed by the repository this will be updated.
-The action will then generate a new release changelog and an updated version of the changelog file in your repository(if there is any).
-It returns both the new tag's changelog and the global changelog.
-If the new tag does not yet exist, the action will nevertheless establish the changelog in order for it to be included in the release.
+The action generates a new release changelog and an updated version of the changelog file in the repository(if there is any).
+The default setting updates the repo changelog.
+If your current repository does not have any global changelog file, then pass an empty string to the variable `changelog-file`.
+The action returns both the new tag's changelog and the global changelog.

+When generating the changelog, the action evaluates two factors to decide which PRs to consider: `old-tag` (lower bound defining the 'start' from where the changelog will consider merged pull requests) and `new-tag` (upper bound defining until which tag the changelog will consider merged pull requests).

+If this is the initial release, leaving `old-tag` empty allows the action to utilize the first commit as the lower bound.

+The upper bound might be either existing or new.
+If the new tag does not yet exist, the operation will nevertheless create the changelog so that it may be included in the release.

 ## Dependencies